A soulful Robert Cray tunes in to the sounds of his youth

-LONDON Veteran blues guitarist and singer Robert Cray has set off on a new U.S. and European tour with an album harking back to the early days of soul music, the kind that filled his ears as a youngster.
+LONDON, March 31 Veteran blues guitarist and singer Robert Cray has set off on a new U.S and European tour with an album harking back to the early days of soul music, the kind that filled his ears as a youngster.

 "In My Soul" - a title that sums up what is to come - is imbued with mellifluous rhythm and blues redolent of the kind of tunes that came from the Chess and Stax record labels in the 1950s, '60s and early '70s.